dnarayanan/powderday/docs/parameters_description.rst

 :n_processes:

-   Number of MPI processes to run the radiative transfer on.
+   Number of pool processes to run the radiative transfer on.
 Note, the stellar population synthesis will only run on as many processors as are on a core since its parallelization is pool.map (not MPI)

+:n_MPI_processes:

+    Number of MPI tasks to run.
+For TORQUE this is best set as the same as n_processes, while for SLURM this may not be the case.

 RT Information